alexgibson/checklist/README.md

 Checklist is an easy to use web app for creating quick to-do or shopping lists.

-Built using Backbone.js, Underscore.js and Zepto.js, Checklist is optimised for touch-based mobile &amp; tablet web browsing, but also runs on most modern desktop browsers and is fully keyboard accessible.
+Built using Backbone.js and Underscore.js, Checklist is optimised for touch-based mobile & tablet web browsing, but also runs on most modern desktop browsers and is fully keyboard accessible.
+Checklist is open source, MIT Licensed and available on GitHub.

 Features
 ---------------------------------------